letheanVPN/lthn-app-vpn/CLIENT.md

   --fork-on-connect Bool
                         Fork after successful paid connection.
-Client will fork into background. (default: None)
+Client will fork into background. (default: None) --vpnc-standalone Bool
+                        Create standalone openvn config that can be run outside of dispatcher. (default: None) --proxyc-standalone Bool
+                        Create standalone haproxy config that can be run outside of dispatcher. (default: None) --vpnc-tun IF         Use specific tun device for client (default: tun1) --vpnc-mgmt-port PORT
+                        Use specific port for local mgmt (default: 11193) --vpnc-block-route Bool
+                        Filter router changes from server (default: True) --vpnc-block-dns Bool
+                        Filter router DNS server from server (default: True)

 Use -v option to more help info.
 Happy flying with better privacy!